 A concussion is a serious head injury that may cause severe damage to the brain.
 While anyone can suffer a concussion, there’s a growing concern for this issue among adolescents, particularly those playing contact sports—such as soccer, football, lacrosse, ice hockey, and rugby, among many others.

-Concussions are being discussed in the media now more than ever, with the mounting attention drawn to the risks and the long-term impacts brought on by current and retired professional athletes, especially NFL (National Football League) players who have filed suit against the league.
-Naturally, the conversation extends to other sports and trickles down to the impact it has on children, where the rate of concussions appears to be increasing.
+Concussions are being discussed in the media now more than ever, with mounting attention drawn to the risks and the long-term impacts brought on by current and retired professional athletes, especially NFL (National Football League) players who have filed suit against the league.
+Naturally, the conversation extends to other sports and trickles down to the effect it has on children, where the rate of concussions appears to be increasing.
 In fact, it seems like we hear about adolescent athletes suffering a concussion, whether during a game or practice, on a regular basis.

 A 2017 research letter, shared by The Journal of the American Medical Association (JAMA) Network, reviewed information uncovered by the 2016 Monitoring the Future (MTF) survey—an annual, in-school analysis of U.S. students in grades 8, 10, and 12—that also explored this topic.
 It included 13,088 participants—50.2 percent female and 46.8 male.

 - Almost 20 percent of these teens had “at least 1 diagnosed concussion in their lifetime.”

 - 14 percent had been diagnosed with one concussion.

 - Lastly, 5.5 percent had revealed they had been “diagnosed with more than 1 concussion.”